a

 Data lake vs data warehouse: which is best for me?

-Before you choose which option favors your business, consider the following questions and then look at some of the industries we have described and to see which line up with yours.
+Before you choose which option favors your business, consider the following questions.
+Then, look at some of the industries we have described to see which align with yours.

 What type of data are you working with?

-If you’re working with raw, unstructured data continuously generated in significant volumes, you should probably opt for a data lake.
-Keep in mind, however, that data lakes can well surpass the practical needs of companies that don’t capture significant, vast data sets.
+You should probably opt for a data lake if you’re working with raw, unstructured data continuously generated in significant volumes.
+However, remember that data lakes can surpass the practical needs of companies that don’t capture significant, vast data sets.

 What are you doing with your data?